 Michelle Anchors is one of the Emerald Coast’s preeminent attorneys.
 A graduate of Vanderbilt University (B.A.
 1987) and the University of Florida College of Law (J.D.
 1991), Michelle provides counsel for many businesses, condominiums, and homeowners associations throughout Northwest Florida.
 Michelle is certified by the Supreme Court of Florida as a Circuit Court Mediator and as a Qualified Arbitrator.
-She has received the highest rating offered by her professional peers in the Martindale-Hubbell peer review system and has been honored as one of Florida’s “Legal Elite” by Florida Trend magazine.
+The National Academy of Distinguished Neutrals, an invitation-only professional association for attorney mediators and arbitrators, include her as a recognized member of their prestigious organization.
+Michelle has received the highest rating offered by her professional peers in the Martindale-Hubbell peer review system and has been honored as one of Florida’s “Legal Elite” by Florida Trend magazine.

 Michelle’s depth of government and administrative knowledge allow her to match the needs of her private sector clients with the most efficient and effective solutions.
 After graduating from law school, Michelle served as a law clerk to Justice Parker Lee McDonald of the Florida Supreme Court.
 She subsequently served as Deputy General Counsel to former Governor Lawton Chiles and was a member of his staff when he served in the United States Senate.
 Michelle was appointed by Senate President Galvano to serve on the Florida Commission on Ethics, and has previously served as its Chair.